Three months. Three backend rewrites. And a technical debt stack so high it would take another six months to dig out of.

 The key is to start building, not to spend weeks debating frameworks.
 Pick a stack, stick with it, and focus on solving real problems for real users.

-If you're serious about launching your MVP in the next 30 days, check out StartupBricks.
+If you're serious about launching your MVP in the next 30 days, check out Startupbricks.

 We help founders build and launch production-ready MVPs — fast.